Interlibrary Loan Menu

 Is there anything I can do to get materials faster?

-Yes.
 If you need a book then check and see if the item you need is available through PASCAL Delivers.
-Materials requested through PASCAL Delivers are sent via statewide courier service and usually arrive within 2-3 business days.
-ILL requests available via PASCAL Delivers will be cancelled anyway thus slowing the process for you.
+Materials requested through PASCAL Delivers are sent via statewide courier service and usually arrive within 3-5 business days.

-If you are requesting a book, adding the International Standard Book Number (ISBN) will speed up your request.
-If you are requesting a journal article, adding the International Standard Serial Number (ISSN) will speed up your request.
-If you don't know how to find these numbers or if you need any other citation help ask at the help desk, or use our Ask the Library service.
+If you are requesting a book, providing the International Standard Book Number (ISBN) will speed up your request.
+If you are requesting a journal article, adding the International Standard Serial Number (ISSN) will ensure the accuracy of your request.
+If you don't know how to find these numbers, or if you need any other citation help, ask at the Peter C. Bolton Help Desk in the Bryan Information Commons, or use our Ask the Library service.

 What does "over copyright" mean?

-According to the copyright law of the United States, a library may not request through interlibrary loan any more than five articles from the most recent five years of any journal during a one year period.
+According to the copyright law of the United States, a library may not request through interlibrary loan any more than five articles from the most recent five years of any journal during a one-year period.
 If you receive an email telling you that your request is "over copyright" that means that Kimbel Library has already requested five articles from the most recent five years of that journal for the year, and we are not allowed to fill your request at this time.
-If you have any questions about this please contact the ILL office at firstname.lastname@example.org or 843-349-2400.
+If you have any questions about this please contact ILL Services at email@example.com or 843-349-2400.